 What is more eye catching than these bad boys?

 They’re bright pink, full of flavor and panache, and they’re filled with briny goodness.

 Which, of course, makes them the perfect plate mate for earthy falafel.

-Chris over at Shared Appetite hands us a simple recipe for the most eye-popping side around.
+Check out this simple recipe for the most eye-popping side around.

 7. Stuffed Grape Leaves